| Science

 He should declare his helplessness and maintain his humility before

+his Creator.
 By studying, observing and experimenting

 with the elements of nature, man should recognise the manifestations